 - Step 6 – Enter the amount you want to invest in buying Tesla stock.

-INFO: Please note, you can buy any stock for as little as $1.
+Note: You can buy any stock for as little as $1.
 If you will buy a dividend stock – you will only be eligible to get dividends to your Revolut investment account only if you will own at least 1 full share or more.
 Read more about fractional stock trading here.

 - Step 7 – Confirm the order by clicking “Buy now”.